-- (1) Planted trees shall be evenly spaced within required yards and may be staggered in alignment throughout the length of the required buffer yard based on the spacing in Table 9.14.6 unless otherwise provided in this ordinance. - (2) At least one-half of the planted trees shall be Longleaf Pines.
+- (1) Planted trees shall be staggered in alignment throughout the length of the required buffer yards provided that no spacing between trees exceeds thirty-five (35) feet.
+At least one-half of the planted trees in front and side-street yards shall be Longleaf Pines.
 The remaining trees shall be selected from Appendix F of the Pinehurst Development Ordinance.
-Tall trees shall be used in the front buffer yard; however, short trees may be used under power line easements.
+Tall trees shall be used in the front protected yard; however, short trees may be used under power line easements.
 Tall or short trees may be used in the side and rear yards.
-Substitutions may be allowed by the Village Planner that will result in equal or better performance. - (3) Landscaping should be of sufficient size so that mature appearance will be achieved within five (5) years of installation of trees.
+Substitutions may be allowed by the Village Planner that will result in equal or better performance. - (2) Landscaping should be of sufficient size so that mature appearance will be achieved within five (5) years of installation of trees.